System Design Space

 Execution and storage model

-The interactive block below summarizes DuckDB internals: in-process deployment, vectorized engine, storage layout, transactional semantics, and write-concurrency constraints.
+Here is an interactive walk through how DuckDB runs a query: in-process deployment, the vectorized engine, storage layout, transactional semantics, and the write-concurrency limit that trips people up most often.

 DuckDB execution and storage model